Dwarf Mongoose Interesting Facts

 What is a dwarf mongoose's habitat?

-Dwarf mongooses are best suited in tropical climate zones of Africa.
+Dwarf mongooses are best suited to the tropical climate zones of Africa.
 They enjoy ample sun exposure in their habitat range.
-These small animals work in groups and spend most of their day seeking food and gathering them to their respective termite mounds in these mongooses' habitats.
-Territories overrun with one another, leading to confrontations amongst groups for food and space.
+These small animals work in groups and spend most of their day seeking food and gathering it to their respective termite mounds in these mongooses' habitats.
+Territories are overrun by one another, leading to confrontations among groups for food and space.

 Who do dwarf mongooses live with?

 These highly social species of animals live in groups typically consisting of 12-30 members.
-The group of common dwarf mongooses species is called by different terms such as a troop, mongeese, mongaggle, and others.
+The group of common dwarf mongoose species is called by different terms such as a troop, pack, mongaggle, and others.
 There is a dominant female or the alpha for each group, and these female animals command the group dynamics from mating, rearing, and food gathering to protecting the lot.
-The reverse-age-based ranking is an exciting phenomenon that affects the dwarf mongoose behavior.
-This means that the young pups are more prominent in all groups than their older group members, allowing young family members to get food without competing with others.
+The reverse-age-based ranking is an exciting phenomenon that affects the dwarf mongoose's behavior.
+This means that the young pups are more prominent in all groups than their older group members, allowing the young family members to get food without competing with others.

 How long does a dwarf mongoose live?

-The dwarf mongooses live up to 10 years in the wild.
+The dwarf mongooses live up to 10-14 years in the wild.
 At the same time, a dwarf mongoose in captivity or a zoo can live up to 18 years.
-The dwarf mongoose predators range from hawks, big cats, and venomous snakes to monitor lizards.
+The dwarf mongoose's predators range from hawks, big cats, and venomous snakes to monitor lizards and jackals.